vict0rsch/tips-research-mila/README.md

 - Use code versioning (**git**) and store commit hashes, branches and any relevant information to make that result reproducible.
 For others, but especially for others if you need to produce additional plots or tables in a rebuttal.

 - **Save your model checkpoints**.
-Whatever ends up in a paper should be kept safe (in a project folder, your $ARCHIVE, your $HOME, on your personal computer, whatever.
+Whatever ends up in a paper should be kept safe (in a project folder, your $ARCHIVE, your $HOME, on your personal computer, whatever).
 Reference the ID of the checkpoint as a comment in the Latex code.
+Remember $SCRATCH is not safe, it's purged regularly.
 This sounds obvious, but here's a scenario you should avoid:

   - Work for months on a paper
   - Save hundreds of checkpoints on $SCRATCH